UX Job Market:

 Remote vs. Hybrid/Onsite Trends

-Remote job postings have stagnated, hovering around 1,000, showing no significant recovery.
-Hybrid and onsite roles remain the dominant hiring format, but even those have dropped to 2,400, reflecting an overall slowdown in hiring activity.
+- Hybrid and onsite roles still dominate but have declined, dropping to around 2,400, reflecting an overall slowdown in hiring activity.

 Layoff Data